Quantum backreaction in an analog black hole: Perturbative expansion

 represents the modification of the classical conserved current induced by backreaction effects.
 The various contributions to $\delta \boldsymbol{J}$ illustrate that the classical current is influenced not only by the variations $\delta \rho$ and $\delta \boldsymbol{V}$ in the classical density and velocity fields, but also by the term $\Re\langle \rho_{\rm\sss GP} \hat{\eta} \hat{\boldsymbol{v}}\rangle$, which arises from quantum corrections.
 This contribution corresponds to the expectation value $\langle\;\hat{\!\boldsymbol{\jmath}}\,\rangle$ of the quantum current operator

 evaluated at the order appropriate to our second order expansion.

 Equations \eqref{BR8} and \eqref{BR9} are the main result of the present paper.
 They describe the dynamics of the leading order modification of the classical background flow induced by quantum fluctuations.
 They are valid even in a time-dependent flow for which the zeroth order Gross-Pitaevskii equation \eqref{eq16} and the first order Bogoliubov equations \eqref{eq20} (together with their solutions) are explicitly position and time-dependent.
 They constitute an extension of the results obtained by Mora and Castin in Ref. \cite{Mora2003} to a possibly non-stationary flow in the presence of a background current.
 The amplitude-phase formalism makes it possible, without using a number conserving approach, to circumvent the infrared divergence problem encountered in other studies \cite{Baak2022,Pal2024}.
+Our treatment pertains to the so-called time-dependent Hartree-Fock-Bogoliubov scheme (see, e.g., discussions in Ref. \cite{GNZ2009}).
+Note however, that we do not push the development as far as to include perturbatively coupled time-dependent equations for the condensate and noncondensate components of the Bose gas, as done by Giorgini in Ref. \cite{Giorgini2000} for instance.